 Committee site visits

-Members of the Planning Committee may wish to visit the site of a planning application so that they can have a better understanding of the effects an application may have on an area.
-They may therefore defer a planning application decision until a site visit has taken place.
+It may be helpful for the Planning Committee to visit the site of a planning application so that they can have a better understanding of the effects an application may have before it is determined.
+Site visits should only be necessary where:

 What happens at a site visit